Codes4Fun/moshi.cpp/README.md

 ## Building

 The library depends on SentencePiece (tested with 0.2.0) and GGML.
 The tools add additional dependences FFmpeg (8+) and SDL2.
 Builds have only been tested under Ubuntu and Windows MSYS2 MinGW x64.

 SentencePiece has only been tested using static linking, either built from source or binaries from:
 * https://github.com/google/sentencepiece/releases/tag/v0.2.0

 I found for MSYS2 MinGW x64, I've had to build it myself because of toolchain differences that show up as undefined references.

-GGML can be built from:
+GGML can be built from my modified version that works with vulkan:
 * https://github.com/Codes4Fun/ggml

 or the offical repository:
 * https://github.com/ggml-org/ggml

-My custom version of GGML will get vulkan working.
+Currently setup to build against GGML_BACKEND_DL.

 For FFmpeg, older versions of Ubutnu will not have the latest, it can be built from source or binaries from:
 * https://github.com/BtbN/FFmpeg-Builds/releases

 MSYS2 MinGW x64 has the latest and can be installed via:
 ```
 pacman -S mingw-w64-x86_64-ffmpeg